 To get access to this dialog box:

 - Make sure the Node.js plugin is enabled.
 The plugin is bundled with WebStorm and activated by default.
-If it is not, enable the plugin.
+If not, enable it as described in Enabling and Disabling Plugins.

 - Download and install the NodeJS framework that contains the Node Package Manager(npm).